texastribune/data-visuals-guides/README.md

-# Texas Tribune News Apps Guides
+# Texas Tribune Data Visuals Guides

-There are many great things in our news apps guides to help you get started.
-Do them all!
+Here you will find a collection of guides for doing various Data Visuals tasks.
+Find yourself needing to describe how to setup something for a project?
+Try to document it here instead so it can be linked to later!

 ## [Set up your News Apps computer environment](computer-setup.md)